 According to studies, around 25% of women find it hard to achieve an orgasm or have not experienced one.
 Some physiological factors can inhibit this, from partner issues to hormonal imbalance.
 Also, feeling the pressure as a woman to achieve an orgasm counter getting sexual arousal.
+If you feel your relationship with your partner is gradually fading, dildos can surely help.
 Many also opt for libido pills for women hoping they will be of help.
 Developmental issues are also to blame.
 For instance, intrusiveness from parents, indifference, not feeling loved at home leave lasting scars.
 Below are some factors that negatively affect your orgasmic capacity causing you not to achieve a rich and more satisfying sex life.

 1. Critical thoughts towards one’s body

 Do you experience intrusive inner voices about your body as a woman?
 If so, it interferes with the progression of sexual excitement.
 It may be self-conscious thoughts about how small your breasts are, thinking you’re not clean, or you rarely have oral sex.
 Also, due to the negative attitudes to bodily functions from childhood.
 And genital areas are considered as excretory functions, including menstruation.
 It becomes a shame to some women about their genitals, and they start feeling dirty or contaminated.
 As a result, it interferes with them achieving an orgasm.
 These negative thoughts about various body parts make it difficult to find pleasure and enjoy sex fully.

 2. Fear of arousing repressed memories of abuse